-Chapter five, the second empirical chapter, examines the causal relationship between directors' compensation and financial statement fraud in the US.
+Chapter five, the second empirical chapter, examines the causal relationship between directors' compensation, corporate governance, and financial statement fraud in the US.
 Using hand-collected data, from SEC filings, on directors' compensation and several other control variables, this chapter employs several quantitative methods and scenarios analysis which reconfirm the results of the initial analysis.

 Chapter 6.
-Do fraud firms differ? - A perspective from the fraud triangle.
+Do fraud firms differ?
 A comparative study of the United States and China